Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

       end
     end

-Right?
+But that does not seem to be sufficient, unfortunately.

-Negative, it is still public:
+The method is still public:

     pry(main)> Foo.bar
     => "bar"

-To make it private, we have to call `private_class_method`, like this:
+Actually, to make it private, we have to call `private_class_method` like the following.

     class Foo